Creating Word charts from SharePoint metadata

 In this JungleDocs for Office 365 tutorial, you will learn how to use metadata from your SharePoint lists to create Word charts.

 JungleDocs for Office 365 supports the latest chart types in Microsoft Office 2016/2019, including Histogram, Pareto, Treemap, Sunburst, and more.
 It's a great way to help you quickly visualize common financial, statistical and hierarchical data from your SharePoint.

 1. Open Microsoft Word and insert any kind of chart.
 Then, right-click on the chart and click Edit Data.

 This will open an Excel chart with a

-2. You will now add Excel commands (content controls) to these cells to let JungleDocs for Office 365 know which cells to populate with metadata from your Office 365 environment.
-There are two ways to do this:
+2. In the table cells, you need to add placeholders to let JungleDocs for Office 365 know which cells to populate with what metadata from your Office 365 environment.
+Placeholders can be added in two ways.

 #1: entering formulas into the cells